-If signed by Gov. Greg Abbott (R), House Bill 3859 would also require agencies to refer children or parents to another organization if they deny them service for religious reasons.
+Signed into law by Gov. Greg Abbott (R) in June 2017, House Bill 3859 would also require agencies to refer children or parents to another organization if they deny them service for religious reasons.
 More than 16,000 children were reportedly under foster care by the state at the time of the bill’s passage.

 Critics of the measure argued that it puts LGBTQ children and prospective parents at risk of losing service, but Rebecca Robertson, the policy director for the American Civil Liberties Union’s (ACLU) Texas chapter, said it could have a further impact:

 We think the primary purpose of this is to permit lesbian, gay and transgender parents to be turned away, but there’s nothing in the bill that prevents agencies from turning away, for example, people who have been divorced, people who are single, or people who don’t go to church enough.
 At every point where a decision about a kid’s care is being made, you could have the rights of the child-welfare provider take precedent over the best interest of the child.

 Texas Department of Family and Protective Services (DFPS) spokesperson Patrick Crimmins said that his agency, which partners with adoption providers, does not ask about religious affiliation during their application process.
 He told us that about 25 percent of the groups working with DFPS identify as being faith-based.

 According to the state listings for adoption providers, 19 out of 61 agencies reference a religion either in its name or in its listed requirements.
 (For example, one Austin-based organization listed on the DFPS site identified itself as “a Christian foster care agency.”)
 These types of listings account for 31 percent of providers.